 Our public history project is a recent innovation (July 2020) that gives space to graduate students for sharing global history ideas, arguments, and research.
 Through blog posts and podcasts, our mission is to democratise global history and give impetus to graduate students.
 Moreover, we emphasise the “public” aspect by making our posts accessible to the non-professional history enthusiast.
 In our blog section, you can read about the heterogenous topics that global history incorporates.
 Our podcasts verbally communicate the fascinating studies that students of global history have conducted.
 Collectively, we endeavour to showcase the captivating history of the world in which we live.

-If you would like more information on The Scottish Centre for Global History, please contact our Director, Dr Nandini Bhattacharya at email@example.com.
+If you would like more information on the SCGH please contact our Director, Dr Nandini Bhattacharya at firstname.lastname@example.org.